DataDog/integrations-extras/devcycle/images/IMAGES_README.md

 or a link to download the video at `marketplace@datadog.com`.
 In addition, please upload a thumbnail image for your video as a part of the pull request.
-Once approved, we will upload the file to Vimeo and provide you with the vimeo_id to add to your manifest.json file.
+Once approved, we will upload the file to Vimeo and provide you with the Vimeo ID to add to your `manifest.json` file.
 Please note that the gallery can only hold one video.

 ```